By Natalie Garlene

-College upperclassmen everywhere generally face the same concern as the summer holiday approaches: How can they score an internship?
+College upperclassmen everywhere generally face the same question as a new semester approaches: How can they score an internship?

-The reality is, internships today are in higher demand than ever— more people are obtaining college degrees, and as a result, the job market is now considerably competitive.
+The reality is, internships today are in higher demand than ever— more people are getting college degrees, and as a result, the job market is now extremely competitive.
 So competitive, in fact, that even internships are hard to get.

-Depending on the industry the student wishes to break into, an unpaid internship may be the only option.
+Depending on the industry you wish to break into, an unpaid internship may be the only option.

 Is working for no pay worth it?